This is the total amount paid in malware ransom and how the virus spread

 Paying the ransom will likely not save those infected, say cybersecurity researchers.
 Following payment, infected files are not automatically returned into the possession of the computer owner.

-Instead, communication with the hackers overseeing the exploit must occur.
+Instead, communication with the hackers overseeing the attack must occur.
 Then, an operator manually decrypts the files.
-Just by sending the ransom gives the hackers "no idea if you've paid or not," said Jonathan Levin, co-founder of Chainanalysis.
+Just sending the ransom gives the hackers "no idea if you've paid or not," said Jonathan Levin, co-founder of Chainanalysis.

 A major reason for the difference is that a kill switch — a way of stopping the malware from taking control of a computer — was discovered on Friday, slowing the malware's spread.

-The below map, made from a dataset provided to NBCNews.com by MalwareTech, the security group that discovered the kill switch, shows how the malware was stopped on Friday.
+The map below, made from a dataset provided to NBCNews.com by MalwareTech, the security group that discovered the kill switch, shows how the malware was stopped on Friday.

 Each location shows a computer that was infected but that did not have its files taken hostage because the kill switch prevented the attack.
-This map effectively shows the location of the malware's original spreading.
+This map gives a general sense of how the malware spread.